Skip to main content

 Opening Hours

-Park grounds are open 24 hours daily; Shiomi Yagura museum open 9:00 AM - 5:00 PM (closed Mondays and New Year holidays)
+Park grounds are open 24/7, but the Shiomi Yagura turret museum is typically open 9:00 AM - 5:00 PM (closed Mondays and New Year holidays)

 Tickets & Pricing